 auxiliary.conf: for enabling and configuring auxiliary modules.

 - <machinery>.conf: for defining the options for your virtualization software

-- (the file has the same name of the machinery module you choose in cuckoo.conf).
+(the file has the same name as the machinery module you choose in cuckoo.conf).

-To get CAPE working you have to edit auxiliary.conf:, cuckoo.conf and <machinery>.conf at least.
-We suggest you to check all configs before starting, to be familiar with possibilities that you have and what you want to be done.
+To get CAPE working you have to edit auxiliary.conf, cuckoo.conf, and <machinery>.conf at least.
+We suggest you check all configs before starting, to be familiar with the possibilities that you have and what you want to be done.

 The first file to edit is conf/cuckoo.conf, it contains the generic configuration options that you might want to verify before launching CAPE.